Addie Model

 These assessments can take various forms, including quizzes, tests, projects, or presentations.
 The results of the summative evaluation help determine the overall success of the instruction and provide insights for future improvements.

-Regular assessments allow for monitoring learner progress, identifying knowledge gaps, and making necessary adjustments to the instruction.
+Regular assessments allow for monitoring learner progress, identifying knowledge gaps, and making any necessary adjustments to the instruction.
 This continuous evaluation helps maintain instructional effectiveness and supports the achievement of desired learning outcomes.

 During the summative evaluation phase, several key questions and considerations can guide the assessment process.
 These include: